compilable/efc/README.md

 Utility script written in Bash to encrypt/decrypt file(s) or folder(s) using opensource `gpg encryption`.

 ## Features:
-* Can encrypt folder tress or single folder with content.
+* Recursively encrypt/decrypt folder content or single file.
 * Allow intractive and script (silent) mode to be called from other scripts.
 * Supports folder archiving using `tar`.
 * Allow password files over the network.